joannaleecy/windows-uwp-pr.ja-jp/windows-apps-src/gaming/tutorial--adding-a-user-interface.md

             );
     }

-    if (game != nullptr)
+    // Draw text for number of hits, total shots, and time remaining if (game != nullptr)
     {
         // This section is only used after the game state has been initialized.